Initial data rigidity results: Proof of Theorem

-Consider the initial data set $(M,g,K)$, where $g$ and $K$ are, respectively, the induced metric and second form fundamental of ${\rm graph}\, f$ in $\L^4$.
-Note that $(M,g,K)$ satisfies the DEC.
-In fact, $\mu_K = 0$ and $J_K = 0$ since $\L^4$ is a vacuum spacetime.
-Moreover, all the other conditions of Theorem \ref{thm.global.foliation} are satisfied, where, say, $\Sigma_0$ is the torus obtained by setting $t = z = 0$.
-Hence, the conclusions of Theorem \ref{thm.global.foliation} must hold, as well.
-In fact, by intersecting ${\rm graph}\, f$ with the null hypersurfaces $\mathcal{H}_c : t = z + c$, we obtain a foliation of $M$ by flat tori with vanishing null second fundamental forms.
-This may be roughly understood as follows (cf.~e.g.~\cite[Appendix A]{ChruArea}).
+\begin {example} The following example shows that there is still a fair amount of flexibility in the initial data sets covered by Theorem~\ref{thm.global.foliation}.

+Let $\mathbb{R}^3_1$ be Minkowski space with standard coordinates $t, x, y, z$.
+Consider the box $\mathcal{B} = \{ (x,y,z) : 0 \le x \le 1, 0 \le y \le 1, 0 \le z \le 1\}$ in the $t = 0$ slice.
+Let $f : \mathcal{B} \to \R$ be a smooth function that vanishes near the boundary of $\mathcal{B}$ and whose graph is spacelike in $\mathbb{R}^3_1$.
+We identify opposite sides in the $x$ and the $y$ coordinate to obtain an initial data set $(M, g, K)$ with $M \cong \mathbb{T}^2 \times [0, 1]$.
+Let $\Sigma_0$ be the torus corresponding to $t = z = 0$.
+Note that $(M,g,K)$ satisfies the conditions of Theorem~\ref{thm.global.foliation}.
+The foliation in the conclusion of Theorem~\ref{thm.global.foliation} arises from intersecting the graph of $f$ with the null hypersurfaces $\mathcal{H}_c : t = z + c$.
+This can be understood using the following standard argument; see e.g.~\cite[Appendix A]{ChruArea}.
 The hypersurfaces $\mathcal{H}_c$ are totally geodesic null hypersurfaces, i.e.~each has vanishing null second fundamental form with respect to any null vector field $K_c$ tangent to $\mathcal{H}_c$.
-Since $K_c$ is orthogonal to every spacelike cross section, it follows that all these cross sections have vanishing null second fundamental form, and, in particular, are MOTS.
+Since $K_c$ is orthogonal to every spacelike cross section, it follows that all these cross sections have vanishing null second fundamental form.
+In particular, they are MOTS.
 Moreover, again because $\mathcal{H}_c$ is totally geodesic, the induced metric on every spacelike cross section is invariant under the flow generated by $K_c$.
-It follows that any two such cross sections are isometric.
+It follows that any two such cross sections are isometric. \end {example}

-This shows that there is still a fair amount of flexibility in the initial data sets covered by Theorem \ref{thm.global.foliation}.
-As described in Theorem \ref{thm.rigidity}, by imposing a convexity condition on the second fundamental form and slightly different boundary conditions, a substantially stronger rigidity result can be obtained. \end {example}

-\section{Proof of Theorem \ref{thm.rigidity} and Further Consequences}
+\section{Proof of Theorem~\ref{thm.rigidity} and Further Consequences}

+As in the proof of Lemma~\ref{lemma.weakly.outermost}, we will compute several quantities with respect to different spacetime second fundamental forms.
+We indicate by subscript the second fundamental form that is used.

-Theorem \ref{thm.rigidity} follows from the following local rigidity result.
+Theorem~\ref{thm.rigidity} follows from the local rigidity result below.